Heush256/Reading-and-removing-font-packs-and-subtitle-tracks-to-save-space-on-mkv-files/README.md

         unsigned int VidSize, AudioSize, SubtitleSize;
     };
 Stores pointers to the video, audio, or subtitle stream, usually the first episode, unless there was not a match then, from any episode.

+Creates dynamic command line for mkvtoolnix turning the pos of the font packs in the files, subtitles, and audios into strings in the command line.